 SRHC currently organizes two clinics, each serving a distinct patient population.
 The clinics run on Saturday mornings and Monday/Thursday evenings.
 Students will gain first hand experience in community-based clinical care where students encounter a variety of acute and chronic diseases at each clinic.
 Clinics run all year round, rain or shine.
 Students may also receive course credit towards their medical degree.
 By volunteering with SRHC, students will have the opportunity to improve their clinical skills with the guidance of world class UCLA physicians, manage a variety of health issues in the homeless population, and learn about important issues regarding underserved healthcare from our lunchtime lecture series.

-Coordinators: Regina Husman, Michelle Miller, Jessica Poon
+Student Advisors: Regina Husman, Michelle Miller, Jessica Poon

 Faculty Advisors: Dr. Sheila Naghshineh, Dr. Margaret Stuber